 Members of the legal profession are prohibited from accepting more than $7,500 in cash to ensure that individuals involved in money laundering or terrorist financing cannot use their legal advisors’ trust accounts for illegal activities.
-The Federation’s Model No-Cash Rule, as revised in October 2018, is available here.
+The Federation’s Model Cash Transactions Rule, as revised in October 2018, is available here.

 Client Identification and Verification Rules